user883311/url-shortener-microservice/README.md

 - When I visit that shortened URL, I will also receive an JSON object with the long and shortened URLs in the response, and it will redirect me to my original link.

 Used: Node.js, Express, Joi, Opn and Mongoose / MongoDB.

+Note: Disappointed at the fact that fcc guidelines call for a GET request to actually post data to db.